-However, this is not healthy because it invades every aspect of your life and turns into an unhealthy behavior such as stalking.
+However, this is not healthy because it invades every aspect of your life and turns into an unhealthy obsession and behavior such as stalking.

 In fact, when you’re obsessed with someone, you don’t pay attention to anything else but how he makes you feel good or bad.

 What Causes Obsession with Someone?